kubedb/docs/docs/guides/kafka/concepts/kafka.md

 ### spec.serviceTemplates

-You can also provide template for the services created by KubeDB operator for MongoDB database through `spec.serviceTemplates`.
+You can also provide template for the services created by KubeDB operator for Kafka cluster through `spec.serviceTemplates`.
 This will allow you to set the type and other properties of the services.

 KubeDB allows following fields to set in `spec.serviceTemplates`:
 - `alias` represents the identifier of the service.
 It has the following possible value:
-    - `primary` is used for the primary service identification.
-    - `standby` is used for the secondary service identification.
     - `stats` is used for the exporter service identification.
 - metadata:
     - labels